mlrun/mlrun/docs/images.md

 To run an image locally and explore its contents: `docker run -it <image-name>:<image-tag> /bin/bash`<br>
 or to load python (or run a script): `docker run -it <image-name>:<image-tag> python`.

-## MLRun images vs. external docker images

-There is no difference in the usage between the MLRun images and external docker images.
-However, MLRun images:
-- Resolve auto tags: If you specify `image="mlrun/mlrun"` the API fills in the tag by its version, e.g. changes it to `mlrun/mlrun:0.9.2`.
-And if the API gets upgraded you'll automatically get a new API image.
-- Append the registry prefix, saving the image in the datanode registry, except for any third party k8s installations.
-This pulls the image more quickly, and also supports air-gapped sites.
-When you specify an MLRun image, for example `mlrun/mlrun:0.9.1` the actual image used is similar to datanode-registry.iguazio-platform.app.vm.

-These characteristics are great when you’re working in a POC or development environment.
-But MLRun typically upgrades packages as part of the image, and therefore the default MLRun images can break your product flow.

-For production you should create your own images:
-- Pin the image tag, e.g. `image="mlrun/mlrun:0.10.0"`.
-This maintains the image tag at 0.10.0 even when the API is upgraded.
-Otherwise, an upgrade of the API would also upgrade the image.
-(If you specify `mlrun/mlrun` the result is the docker/k8s default behavior, which defaults to `latest` when the tag is not provided.
-By providing tags, you ensure that the image is fixed.)
-- Specify the exact packages (e.g. specific tensorflow or pytorch package) your system uses.
-- Pin the versions of requirements, again to avoid breakages, e.g. pandas==1.4.0.
-(If you only specify the package name, e.g. pandas, then pip/conda (python's package managers) just pick up the latest version.)

 ## Using images